 The new design aimed to unify a fragmented code base.
 It allowed feature developers to write in a single code base that runs on both the client and the server.
 We could now profile our code and our builds, finding bottle-necks for our customers and our developers.
-This drastically reduced the CSS sent to customers, reducing the size by 47%.
+This allowed drastic reduction of the CSS sent to customers, shrinking the size by 47%.
 Another optimisation from this approach reduced build times for our code from 45 minutes to 10.

-I also worked to provide a range of in-built tooling, most notably:
+I also worked to provide a range of tooling built into the new architecture, most notably:

 - Monitoring and error reporting on the server and in the browser.

 - Development environment with the ability to work with live data, an essential tool for quick prototyping.